barahilia/blog/_posts/2014-11-28-javascript-this-is-a-problem.markdown

 * No need to capture the state of object (actually it's done with `var obj`)
 * No chance for missing `new` like with the constructor syntax

 Here I introduced a private member through captured local variable.
-It isn't counted to advantages of this method, since this trick can be used inside constructors.
-But probably there it "feels" less correct: members should be defined through *this*, shoulnd't they?
+It is not counted to advantages of this method, since this trick can be used inside constructors.
+But probably there it "feels" less correct: members should be defined through *this*, shouldn't they?